-Welcome to the Nectar Cloud knowledge base.
-Browse or search our user documentation, and if you can't find what you're looking for contact our support team by either raising a ticket, or by sending an email to firstname.lastname@example.org, or finally, by giving us a call: 1300 080 431.
+Welcome to the Nectar Research Cloud knowledge base.
+Browse or search our user documentation, and if you can't find what you're looking for contact our support team by either raising a ticket, or by sending an email to email@example.com .

-All Australian researchers have access to the Nectar Cloud via the AAF.
+All Australian researchers have access to the Nectar Research Cloud via the AAF.

-To access the Cloud, all users must first login through the Nectar Cloud dashboard: https://dashboard.rc.nectar.org.au/
+To access the Cloud, all users must first login through the Nectar Research Cloud dashboard: https://dashboard.rc.nectar.org.au/

 The Nectar Cloud Dashboard